 While the initial legislation governing the Plan was more clearly limited to the delivery of the Transport Strategy for the Greater Dublin Area, subsequent amendments have somewhat diluted this position.
-While the bulk of the Plan relates solely to the Greater Dublin Area, certain areas such as public transport services and activities related to small public service vehicles will be dealt with on a national basis an infrastructure investment programme, identifying the key objectives and outputs to be pursued
+While the bulk of the Plan relates solely to the Greater Dublin Area, certain areas such as public transport services and activities related to small public service vehicles will be dealt with on a national basis.